Murembwe Hydroelectric Power Station

 The Murembwe Hydroelectric Power Plant (Centrale Hydroélectrique de Murembwe) is a hydroelectric power station in the Bururi Province of Burundi.

-As of 2024 it was expected to the completed in 2025.
+It was inaugurated on 16 June 2026 by Prime Minister Nestor Ntahontuye.

 Location

 The Murembwe Hydroelectric Power Plant is being built as part of the Jiji and Murembwe Hydroelectric Project.

 It will be owned and operated by REGIDESO Burundi, part of the Ministry of Hydraulics, Energy and Mines.

 The Mulembwe hydroelectric power station is on the Murembwe River (Mulembwe River), upstream from the Jiji River junction.

 Dam

 The dam is less than 15 m high and impounds a reservoir of 50000 m3.

 Up to 8 m3/s is diverted to the water intake for the plant, while any excess is returned to the river.

 A minimum flow of 0.424 m3/s is guaranteed for the river section between the dam and the power station.

 Plant

 The plant is about 1.5 km downstream from the dam.

 Water is taken there by a 1.13 km underground gallery with a diameter of 2.8 m to an equilibrium chamber, then by a 600 m surface penstock with 1.6 m diameter falling 258 m.

-The plant will have a capacity of 16.5 MW and estimated annual power is 90.5 GWh.
+The plant will have a capacity of 17.5 MW and estimated annual power is 90.5 GWh.